 Charter Targets Progress

-When we signed up to the Charter we aspired to 30% women in senior leadership, which we met two years earlier than expected.
-We remain steadfastly committed to growing this representation and as such, we have increased our target to achieve 35% female representation in senior management by 2025.
+When we signed up to the Charter in 2017, we aspired to 30% women in senior leadership, which we met two years earlier than expected.
+In 2022, we increased our target to achieve at least 35% female representation in senior management by 2025.
 We define senior management as the UK-based officers in the Operating Committee and two direct/co-direct reporting layers below them.

-- Female representation on our EMEA Operating Committee stood at 40%.
+- Female representation on our EMEA Operating Committee stands at 44%.

-- Included in the Times UK Top 50 Employers for Women 2022, in association with Business in the Community.
+- Recognised amongst The Times UK Top 50 Employers for Gender Equality 2023, in association with Business in the Community.

 EMEA Diversity and Inclusion Governance and Strategy

-Our EMEA Diversity Action Council provides thought leadership and acts as a catalyst to drive forward the overall EMEA diversity strategy in partnership with Human Resources, Diversity and Inclusion and the Talent teams.
-It meets monthly and is chaired by Juliet Estridge, Managing Director, EMEA Head of Research.
+Our EMEA Diversity Action Council provides thought leadership and acts as a catalyst to drive forward the overall EMEA diversity and inclusion strategy in partnership with Human Resources, Diversity and Inclusion and the Talent teams.
+The Council meets monthly and is chaired by Juliet Estridge, Managing Director, EMEA Head of Research.

-Additionally, each Managing Director member is held accountable by their Division/Region Head for ensuring that rigor and creative thinking are incorporated into their respective divisional diversity practices and for delivering on their annual diversity and inclusion plan.
+Additionally, each Managing Director member is held accountable by their Division/Region Head for impactful divisional diversity practices and for delivering on their annual diversity and inclusion plan.